Intercultural Career Mentoring Program

 A final in-person catch up with your group, plus an opportunity to network with other mentors, students and University staff.

-Location: The Studio, Ground Floor, Melbourne Connect Building (700 Swanston Street)
+Location: Forum 1, Mezzanine Level, Melbourne Connect Building (700 Swanston Street)

 Eligibility Criteria